 What about Company Directors?

 Directors can furlough themselves provided they do not carry out any fee generating work or provide any services to the company.
 There must be a board minute to confirm this action and of course in the case where there are multiple directors the decision must be properly communicated to the relevant directors.
+See above if you operate an annual payroll scheme.

 Directors will be permitted to carry out statutory duties as required.